 How many times have you heard a doctor say “Eat right and exercise”?
 What exactly is that supposed to mean?
 We should get a little more specific with diet and exercise recommendations.
 Cardio training will not build muscle.
 Our human DNA evolved on high intensity, short burst activity (i.e. hunting food or running from predators).
 This requires good motor skills and coordination as well as ample strength.

 The Basics are Important

 Remember when you were a kid at school and you had to do running, pull-ups, push-ups, and sit-ups to pass a physical fitness test?
 These are basic bodyweight exercises that are fundamental to health.
 Everyone should be able to move their own weight around (walking is not included 🙂

 My son came home this week and told me that they didn’t have to do pull ups anymore.
 They just had to hold themselves up to the bar!
 Why?
 Because so many kids are under muscled and overweight.
 The schools don’t want them to feel too bad about their inability to display basic control over their bodies.

 Why Am I Talking About Muscle Instead of Gluten?

-  Fortunately their is hope.
-One of the biggest excuses I come across in

-  my practice when it comes to basic exercise is – “I am not strong enough

-  to do a pull up or push up.”
-Today I have a gift for you that will help

-  you overcome this excuse.
-A close friend of mine, Shawna Kaminski, is a

-  master fitness trainer who specializes in helping people overcome the

-  exercise obstacle.
-She has put together a detailed report on

-  implementing pull ups slowly, smartly, and without injury.
-I hope you

-  find great benefit in it…
+Fortunately, there is hope.
+One of the biggest excuses I come across in my practice when it comes to basic exercise is – “I am not strong enough to do a pull-up or push up.”
+Today I have a gift for you that will help you overcome this excuse.
+A close friend of mine, Shawna Kaminski, is a master fitness trainer who specializes in helping people overcome the exercise obstacle.
+She has put together a detailed report on implementing pull-ups slowly, smartly, and without injury.
+I hope you find great benefit in it…